hasanShehabi/SaveSpotifyPlaylistArt/README.md

 instructions on secrets_shhhh

-Once setup: run go to cmd and navigate to the project file and run main.py
+Once secrets_shhh is setup: go to cmd and navigate to the project file and run main.py

 cmd> cd path/to/project/folder
 cmd> main.py